rtrader58/AZ-801T00-Configuring-Windows-Server-Hybrid-Advanced-Services/Module 2 Errata.md

 Task 1: Install Azure Arc agents on an On-Premises Server<br>
 Step 10: Click on the Start menu and then right click on PowerShell ISE not PowerShell Prompt<br>
-Step 11 - 14:  Paste inside of the PowerShell Prompt area inside the IDE <br>
+Step 11 - 14:  Paste inside of the PowerShell Prompt area inside the ISE <br>

 ### Exercise 5: Verifying the hybrid capabilities of Microsoft Defender for Cloud and Azure Automation solutions